beddalumia/MOTTlab/README.md

 # TODO
 - [ ] Insert a "restarting" protocol for full phase diagram spans.
 The gloc0=0 condition appers to be too unstable to obtain accurate UC1 lines.
 - [x] Compute a MIvsFL marker based on the divergence of Im[Sigma(0)] (much sensible, very inexpensive), so to obtain sharper phase diagrams with respect to the Z-derived ones.
- At the moment we implement the "strenght of correlations", S = norm[Sigma(0)-Sigma_HF], as defined in `PRL 114 185701`, with actual neat results: the marker is almost zero accross the whole FL phase and starts decreasing fast in the Mott insulator.
+ At the moment we implement the "strenght of correlations", S = norm[Sigma(0)-Sigma_HF], as defined in `PRL 114 185701`, with actual neat results: the marker is almost zero accross the whole FL phase and starts increasing fast in the Mott insulator.
 - [ ] Compute the Luttinger Integral, as defined in `PRB 102 081110(R)`.
 Since it appears to be quantized it could become the definitive _flag_ for phase diagrams; much better than Z or S for it is an _integer_.
 UPDATE: Luttinger Theorem currently works for the FL phase *only*; the MI integer result for now is missing, for it arises from the nonanalytic Mott pole in the self-energy, which requires the most careful numerical treatment.